 If you only learn one Disney song on your ukulele, make it this one.
 “Hakuna Matata” from Disney’s The Lion King is an absolute classic.
 The song, performed in the movie by Timon, Pumbaa, and Simba, is a snappy little earworm that never fails to lift people up.

 This one is a bit more involved than several others on the list, featuring a total of six different ukulele chords and a few different themes.
 Practice each theme carefully, and then string them all together.
 It can be challenging to remember which progression comes up with which theme, but take it piece by piece and you’ll have it in no time.
 You can have a lot of fun playing with the intro and the bridge as well, taking your time through those spoken parts.

 “Leaving on a Jet Plane” – John Denver (C, G, D)

 John Denver is an awesome story teller who managed to create interesting and memorable songs using very simple structures.
 “Leaving On a Jet Plane” falls neatly into Denver’s iconic style and is friendly for beginner ukulele players.
 You also get to practice your D chord shape.

 A neat and consistent strumming pattern will help you ease into the cool and rhythmic vibes that Denver creates in the original recording.
 You can practice the strumming pattern independent of the chords by just placing your fingers over the frets and focusing exclusively on strumming.
 Lots of beginner uke players ignore practicing their strumming and just focus on chord shapes, when really both are equally important.

 A Few Bonus (Slightly More Complicated but Still Easy) Songs for the Ukulele

-These last two easy ukulele songs are a little more complicated to play, but they’re also some of the most fun songs to play on the ukulele.
+These last three easy ukulele songs are a little more complicated to play, but they’re also some of the most fun songs to play on the ukulele.